Not too hot and not too cold; many of the plants we grow are just like us and prefer similar temperatures — between 65 to 85 degrees Fahrenheit.

-Controlling temperatures is one of the single most important aspects of growing, and if you fail to do so, you will wreck your plants nutrient uptake and weaken them to diseases before they eventually die.
+Controlling temperatures is one of the single most important aspects of growing.
+If you fail to do so, you will wreck your plants nutrient uptake and weaken them to diseases before they eventually die.
 How about I show you how to avoid this?

 Never Grow Without A Thermometer / Hygrometer

-A thermometer and hygrometer are essential to every indoor garden.
-Locking your plants into their preferred temperature and humidity ranges is crucial for nutrient uptake.
-If your vapor pressure deficit (VPD) is off (air temp + leaf temp + relative humidity) then your plants will either drink and uptake too much or not enough nutrients.
+If your vapor pressure deficit (VPD) is off (air temp + leaf temp + relative humidity), then your plants will either drink and uptake too much or not enough nutrients.
 It’s common to see calcium deficiencies because transpiration is largely affected.

 All lighting systems have unique ways they affect your grow room’s temperature.
 To successfully control temperatures, you need to know how your lights do this.

 What you need to know: To spare you a headache, know that for the most part, more watts equals more heat regardless of what light is producing the watt.
 Remember this rule: Watts in = Watts out.

 A 600 watt LED at the wall, will generate around the same amount of heat as a 600 watt HID.
 Watts does not mean the amount of light produced.
 For the most part, LEDs and CMH are considered to produce less heat because you need fewer watts to match the amount of light an HID produces — they’re more efficient.